The Ebb & Flow BLOG

 Farmland fuels the region’s environment

-In addition to its economic benefits, farmland also plays a vital role in enhancing the Lowcountry’s environment.
+In addition to its economic benefits, agricultural land also plays a vital role in enhancing the Lowcountry’s environment.
 Sustainably managed farmland helps to filter water, improve air quality, prevent soil erosion, and support wildlife habitat.
 Farmland also provides area residents with scenic vistas and opportunities for outdoor recreation.
 Farmland helps to preserve the Lowcountry’s rural character.
 When farmland is kept in production, it helps to prevent the development of sprawl and sustains the region’s natural beauty.

 How to support farmland in the Lowcountry